RTradeLtd/TxPB/doc/GETTING_STARTED.md

 When you run the `client file upload` command, you end up storing the given file as a unixfs object, and you announce to the network that you are providing the returned hash.
 When you run the `client file download` command, we first check if node has the data for the given cid locally, and if not we ask the rest of the network for that data.

 No output isn't a sign of anything going wrong, and means your action completed.
 For example `client file download` and `client file upload` by default dont give any output.
 If you want to display some additional information, try the flag `--print-progress` or `--pp`

+## Monitoring

+Using the configuration file you can enable metric collection that gets exposed via a prometheus http endpoint.
+You can either consume from this endpoint directly, or plug it into tools like Grafana for nice looking charts.

+Within the config file set `prometheus.enabled: true` and provide an ip+port you want to expose the metrics on.
+The metrics will be available on the path `/metrics`.
+For example if you provided the ip+port `127.0.0.1:9093` you can go to `127.0.0.1:9093/metrics` and start collecting your data.

+Additionally you can enable system profiling in the same way, however the path for that information is `/debug/pprof`.

 ## Logging